 1. The journey is rarely a straight road

 Especially when you don’t have a map to follow!
 One day you feel great because your body has opened up, and because you radiate compassion and kindness to those around you.
 Other days you may wonder why you can’t forgive someone, or why you feel too sluggish to attend a yoga class.
-These ups and downs are bound to come – try to look at them objectively as milestones that on the road to greater understanding and realization.
+These ups and downs are bound to come – try to look at them objectively as milestones that on the road to greater understanding and realisation.

 2. Be mindful towards yourself